0xluckycoder/ecommerce/README.md

 Many to many relationship - http://learnmongodbthehardway.com/schema/schemabasics/
 https://www.mongodb.com/nosql-explained/data-modeling

-### Workflow
+### Development phase with Workflow

-- vendor creating a store
+[/] - vendor creating a store
         - singup from the landing page
-        - GET request to /api/vendor/signup
+            - POST request to /api/vendor/signup
             - retieve the created object response and save it in frontend state
             - prompt the user to step form
                 - after signup if user tried to close the browser without completing the step form, it will be prompted again to complete
                     - add { "isCompletedStoreSetup": false }
                 - inlcude store & vendor details in step form fields
                     - 1st step
                         - store details
                     - 2nd step
                         - vendor details
                             - retreive already know data from frontend state
+                    - 3rd step
+                        - payment details - (need to research stripe API for payment field requirements)
         - success sign after compeletion
         - redirect to the dashboard

 - users and admins both cannot have the same email address